13 Amazing Activities For A Puerto Princesa Itinerary: Visiting Palawan With Kids

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.

 However, travelers miss out when they skip visiting Puerto Princesa.
-The city has beautiful nature surrounding it.
+Located in the central part of Palawan, Puerto Princesa is an under-rated gem.
+The city has beautiful nature surrounding it and makes a great addition to any Philippines itinerary.
 There is also history and culture in Puerto Princesa, which is great for those wanting to understand the Philippines on a deeper level.
-And there are plenty of options for booking accommodations in Puerto Princesa, including hotels and Airbnb.
+And there are a few options for booking accommodations in Puerto Princesa, including hotels and Airbnb.

-As overtourism becomes a growing concern within the travel industry, it becomes increasingly more important to explore off the beaten path destinations.
+Over-tourism is a concern within the travel industry.
+That’s why it’s important to explore destinations besides the common tourist spots.
 While Puerto Princesa is far from being a remote destination, it’s certainly a less frequented destination compared to other island destinations in the Philippines.

 By visiting a place like Puerto Princesa you’re helping to distribute your tourism dollars more equitably throughout the Philippines!
 This is a great way to practice sustainable and responsible tourism.
 And you’re making your vacation more enjoyable by going somewhere that isn’t packed with tourists.

-If you have a bit more time (and are feeling adventurous!), you can opt to take a ferry into Puerto Princesa.
-From Manila, the ferry takes about 24 hours.
+f you have a bit more time (and are feeling adventurous!), you can opt to take a ferry into Puerto Princesa from Manila.
+The Manila Puerto Princesa ferry travel time takes about 24 hours.
 The company I recommend is 2Go Travel.
-While we didn’t do the Manila-Puerto Princesa ferry ride, we did take the 2Go Travel ferry from Manila to the Romblon Islands.
+While we didn’t do the Manila Puerto Princesa ferry ride, we did take the 2Go Travel ferry from Manila to the Romblon Islands.
 The ferry is very clean and well maintained.

-Tourist class tickets for the Manila-Puerto Princesa ferry costs around PHP 1,900 (roughly $38 USD) per person.
-The ticket includes a private bunk for sleeping.
+Tourist class tickets for the Manila Puerto Princesa ferry vary in price, depending on the day and time.
+But they can cost around PHP 2,200 (roughly $40 USD) per person.
+The ticket includes a bunk in the main galley for sleeping.
 Alternatively, you can opt for a private cabin, which is around PHP 2,800 (roughly $56 USD).